tagatac/bagoup/README.md

 [this article](https://appletoolbox.com/seeing-error-operation-not-permitted-in-macos-mojave/)
 for more details.
 To to backup your messages, you have two options:
 ### Option 1 (recommended): Copy chat.db
-Copy the Messages database to an unprotected folder in Finder.
+Copy the Messages database to an unprotected folder in Finder, and provide the path to the copy via the `--db-path` flag.

 1. Open Finder.
 1. Navigate to **~/Library/Messages**.